fubarhouse/ansible-role-tester/README.md

 You can use it by typing `ansible-role-tester`, and by adding `-h` or `--help` you can see additional help.

-It's generally encouraged to use the `full` command as we're working on refining the others and the `full` command performs end-to-end tests including container creation, requirements, idempotence, role running and container removal.

 ## Selecting containers for testing

 By entering user names and distributions available declared in the `distributions.go` file, you can selectively target any of them.